frontenddogma/web-development-glossary/manuscript/g.md

 : → Graphical User Interface

 gzip
 : A file format and software application used for file compression and decompression.
 The program was created by Jean-loup Gailly and Mark Adler as a free software replacement for the compress program used in early Unix systems, and intended for use by GNU (the “g” is from “GNU”).
-Version 0.1 was released in October 1992, and version 1.0 in February 1993. gzip is based on the DEFLATE algorithm.&nbsp;[†](#w-gzip) ℹ︎&nbsp;[gnu.org/software/gzip](https://www.gnu.org/software/gzip/)
+Version 1.0 was released in 1993. gzip is based on the DEFLATE algorithm.&nbsp;[†](#w-gzip) ℹ︎&nbsp;[gnu.org/software/gzip](https://www.gnu.org/software/gzip/)

 T> Is something important missing, or did you find a mistake?
 Please [share your thoughts](https://github.com/j9t/web-development-glossary/blob/master/manuscript/g.md) and become a glossary&nbsp;contributor!